scbrown-224/kudos-board/README.md

   - [X] Users can click on a category (recent, celebration, thank you, inspiration) to filter the boards.
     - [X] Recent displays most recently created boards.
     - [X] Other categories display boards of that type.
-  - [ ] Users can search for a board by name.
+  - [X ] Users can search for a board by name.
   - [X] Users can click on a board to navigate to a new page containing that board.
   - [X] Users can create a new board.
     - [X] Boards should have a title, category, and author (optional).